bozsahin/thebench/README.md

 You may have noticed the curious absence of <code>rpm</code> package manager support for install.
 Unlike <code>yum</code>, which is also available in such platforms, <code>rpm</code> is subscription-based.
 I find that quite un-linux, and non-transparent.
 So, for Suse and similar RH systems, install <code>yum</code> first before you install TheBench.
-Fedora is RH, but comes with <code>yum</code>, so no problems (and wise choice, lads and lasses).
+Fedora is RH, but comes with <code>yum</code>, so no problems (and wise choice, lads and lasses, ditto CentOS).